msupply-foundation/conforma-web-app/documentation/internal/Level-1-Review-And-LOQ.md

 ### Back End

-- Changes status of review and application to inform front end of actions that can be made
+- Changes `review.status` and `application.status` to inform front end of actions that can be made
 - Trims Responses that are duplicated and not changed

 ### Front End